parsingphase/parsingphase.github.io/photography.md

 the DSLRs sat on the shelf for a while.

 Roll forward to 2020, a relocation to Massachusetts and COVID precautions resulting in spending a lot of time indoors, watching migratory warblers in the maple tree outside our apartment window.
-Incredibly, the 15-year-old hobbyist DLRs (Canon 350D and 400D, aka Digital Rebel XT and XTi) and cheap 70-300mm zoom still worked perfectly and got some decent (8 Megapixel) shots.
+Incredibly, the 15-year-old hobbyist DSLRs (Canon 350D and 400D, aka Digital Rebel XT and XTi) and cheap 70-300mm zoom still worked perfectly and got some decent shots (at all of 8 megapixels).

 Then, just as the hobby was taking off again, I blew out the USB port, and got to remember the retro "joys" of downloading from a Compact Flash card through a card reader.
 This was the tipping point to getting a new device - and wow, had they improved in 15 years.
 Shooting with a new Canon EOS 90D,